January 5th, 2022 | New Year's Resolutions.

 Partially, it is because it is hard to well-written materials about blockchain in which the authors do not assume that you are a professional programmer or a cryptographer.

 7. Move More.
-Well, Move in the First Place.
+Well, Move to the First Place.

 I haven’t been big on sports for the last few years—to say the least.
 Over the years, I have turned into a shameless couch potato whose only sports are occasional visits at the supermarket behind the corner even though she has a gym in her garage.